rach-18/Loreal/README.md

 **JS:** For implementing interactive features and enhancing user experience.
 ## Installation

-Follow these simple steps to set up the TEDTALKS on your local machine:
+Follow these simple steps to set up the L'Oréal on your local machine:

 #### 1. Clone The Repository: